tlabarta/XAI-Demonstrator/README.md

 If you are not familiar with conda, you can also just manually install the dependencies listed.

-After installing all requirements, just execute the `heatmap_server.py`.
+After installing all requirements, just execute the `heatmap_server.py` and open `localhost:8080` in your browser.

 ## Screenshot: